aneesham773/sparks-bank.github.io/README.md

-A simple banking system made as a part of the The Sparks Foundation Internship program.
+A simple banking system made as a part of the The Sparks Foundation Internship program.#GRIPMAR21

 IT HAS 10 DUMMY CUSTOMER LIST .TRANSACTIONS CAN TAKE PLACE BETWEEN TWO CUSTOMERS AND THIS WILL GET REFLECTED TO THE TRANSACTION HISTORY PAGE.
 WEBSITE LINK: https://the-sparksbank.herokuapp.com/